miguelPerezOntiveros/framework/README.md

 - Figure out a way to create content that is not published sucerely (possibly the where parameter on the read service)
 - Upgrade to bootstrap 4.0
 - Am I able to override what I show for a column?
+- Change over to mysqli
+- Revise logging, currently only using error_log

 ### Running php dev server
 	./start.sh - will start mysql and php dev server